Phenomenological constraints on light mixed sneutrino dark matter scenarios: Experimental constraints

 Thermal WIMP candidates have been extensively tested through many experiments.
 In particular, if the WIMP is lighter than half of the mass of the Higgs boson and interacts with the Higgs boson, such light WIMP models can be probed also through searches for the invisible decay of the Higgs boson.
 We list relevant experimental constraints imposed on light tau sneutrino WIMP scenarios in Table \ref{tab:expresulte}, and comment on the constraints below.

-In general, dark matter candidates must be consistent with at least the upper limit of the dark matter relic density \cite{Ade:2013zuv}.
+In general, dark matter candidates must be consistent with the upper limit of the dark matter relic density \cite{Planck:2013pxb}.
 In our model, if the mass of the sneutrino WIMP is less than $10\ \mathrm{GeV}$, sneutrinos tend to annihilate into neutrinos via neutralino exchange.
-For $|M_1| < |M_2| < |\mu|$, the lightest neutralino is bino-like, and the second neutralino is wino-like.
-In this limit where the higgsino mixing parameter $\mu$ is considerably larger than the gaugino masses, the thermal average of the sneutrino annihilation cross section is given by
+For $|M_{\widetilde{B}}| \ll |M_{\widetilde{W}}| \simeq |\mu|$, the lightest neutralino is bino-like, and the thermal average of the sneutrino annihilation cross section is given by